Shopify/shopify_app/README.md

 (e.g. `--scope read_products, write_orders, write_products` or `--scope "read_products, write_orders, write_products"`)
 For more information, refer to the [docs](http://docs.shopify.com/api/tutorials/oauth).
 * `embedded` - the default is to generate an [embedded app](http://docs.shopify.com/embedded-app-sdk), if you want a legacy non-embedded app then set this to false, `--embedded false`
+* __[Not recommended]__ `with-cookie-authentication` - sets up the authentication strategy of the app to use cookies.
+By default, it uses JWT based session tokens.

 You can update any of these settings later on easily; the arguments are simply for convenience.